RSP is a well-known name in the architecture field. What makes you one of the leaders in the field? What is your key success mantra?

-Prefabricated and 3D printed materials/modules are already changing the aesthetic opportunities to express designers’ intent and bringing it to reality.
-Parametric design technology changed the forms, the buildability, and affordability of free forms.
+Prefabricated and 3D printed materials/modules are already changing the aesthetic opportunities to express designers’ intent and bring it to reality.
+Parametric design technology changed the forms, buildability, and affordability of free forms.
 3D printed modules will take this to another level and take the industry to a new limitless era in terms of design.

 What is your advice for young and upcoming architects?